cdiasperera/cppHelper/README.md

 * The main program runs `ArgParser` and creates a POD called `CommandRecipe`.
   Then, Command builds itself based on `CommandRecipe`.
 From this, we run its `execute` member, executing the command.
+* For tests, each class being tested has it's own xxxTest folder.
+The fixture for that test has it's own .h and .ih file, and is otherwise a normal class.
+  The actual GoogleTest code is inside a test.cc file in that folder.

 ### Compiling
 * We compile the project with CMake.